Learn with Us

 Today, it’s pretty common to measure digital authority in followers and likes.
 When you see an account with 100,000 followers on Twitter, you assume they’re doing something right.

-In reality, this isn’t the case anymore.
+In reality, this isn’t the case anymore, buying twitter followers doesn’t work.
 Sure, having few or no followers doesn’t help you, but having thousands of irrelevant followers doesn’t help you, either.

 FOLLOWERS VS. ENGAGEMENT

 If you’re curious to see how successful an account actually is, check for engagement.
 How many retweets, likes, and comments does the account earn?
 Maybe 25%?
 10%?
 Even fewer?

 Engagement should be around 10% of social interactions based on the number of followers you have.
 That means if you have 100 followers, you should earn roughly10 legitimate likes, retweets, or comments on your post.
 This is an optimal ratio for smaller and medium-sized accounts.
 Larger accounts (10,000+ followers, Likes, etc.) are more likely to have “zombie” followers that don’t engage with content at all, so the ratio drops to 2-5%.
 Regardless—the bigger the percentile, the more influential the account.

 Another metric to check is how many users that account is following.
 A company’s account shouldn’t be following every single account that follows them—and should pay attention to avoid spam accounts.
 Why?
 Because this drives down your engagement percentage, and your engagement is the true test of your digital authority.

 Some agencies buy followers as a way of boosting a client’s social media account.